milvus-io/milvus-docs/site/en/adminGuide/monitor.md

 Now you can access Prometheus via http://localhost:9090, and Grafana via http://localhost:3000.
 You can also access Grafana using the default Grafana user:password of `admin:admin`.

-## Enable ServiceMonitor with Miluvs Helm Chart
+## Enable ServiceMonitor with Milvus Helm Chart

 The ServiceMonitor is not enabled for Miluvs Helm by default.
 After installing Prometheus Operator in the Kubernetes cluster, you can enable it by adding `metrics.serviceMontior.enabled=true` parameter.